Inviting a J-1 Student-Intern

 Student-Intern Applies for J-1 Visa Abroad

-The Student-Intern receives from the visa documentation packet including the DS-2019 Form and the DS-7002 Form.
-Student-Intern pays the SEVIS Fee and goes to the U.S. Consulate/Embassy in their home country to apply for the J-1 entry visa.
+The Student-Intern receives Forms DS-2019 and DS-7002 by email from their host department.
+Student-Intern pays the SEVIS Fee and applies to the U.S. Consulate/Embassy in their home country to apply for the J-1 entry visa.

 Travel to the U.S.

-The Student-Intern receives a J-1 entry visa in their passport and makes travel arrangements to enter the U.S. At the U.S. border or port of entry, the Student-Intern shows the customs officer:
+The Student-Intern receives a J-1 entry visa in their passport and travels to the U.S. At the U.S. border or port of entry, the Student-Intern may be asked to show the customs officer:

 Post-Arrival